konfou/konfou.github.io/_posts/2021-03-16-unix-filesystem-hierarchy.md

 hierarchy  remains a  mess.
 There're some  proposed alternatives  that perform more drastic  changes.
 NixOS and its  inspired-from Guix System are of  them.
-GoboLinux  actually was  made for  this very  purpose; of redefining the filesystem  hierarchy.
+GoboLinux  actually was  made for  this very  purpose; of [redefining  the filesystem  hierarchy][gobolinux].
 Home directory  is still all over the place since many programs do not adhere to XDG.

 [posix]: https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap10.html
 [fhs]: https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.txt